jhall5694/spin_up_utility/README.md

 # spin_up_utility
 ### *developed by Jason Hall 2/12/2025*

+## Description
+- This utility provides multiple features for working with local TCP instances

 ## Usage
 * To use this utility, open the "dist" folder to download and run "spin_up_utility.exe"